U.S. SEC alters waiver policy to remove 'too big to fail' concern

 Most of the controversy has been focused on questions raised in April by Stein, who issued a scathing dissent on the RBS waiver.

-Stein said she felt granting a waiver to RBS following a severe criminal violation was creating a "too big to bar" policy that rewards banks with regulatory privileges despite their bad behaviour.
+Stein said she felt granting a waiver to RBS following a severe criminal violation was creating a "too big to bar" policy that rewards banks with regulatory privileges despite their bad behavior.

 The main type of waiver at the heart of the debate is known as a "well-known seasoned issuer" or "WKSI" waiver.